dietmarja/slide_evaluator/README.md

 ## Description
 The Slide Evaluator analyzes teaching materials for higher education courses by:
 - Processing PDF slide decks
-- Evaluating content quality and structure
+- Evaluating content quality and structure in line with changeable criteria
-- Assessing visual design and layout
+- Assessing visual design and layout (in progress)
 - Generating detailed LaTeX reports organized by course modules

 The system evaluates slides based on multiple criteria including: